Aristică Cioabă

-Aristică Cioabă (born 4 August 1971) is a Romanian football manager and a former footballer who is the current manager of Bangladesh Police FC of Bangladesh Premier League.
+Aristică Cioabă (born 4 August 1971) is a Romanian football manager and a former footballer who is the current head coach of Ghanaian Premier League club Aduana Football Club.

 Playing career

 Cioabă began his footballing career in with Petroșani-based CS Jiul Petroșani and played for seven consecutive seasons with them in both Romania's Divizia A and the second tier Divizia B. He made his debut for the Jiul side in the 1989–90 Divizia A season under head coach, Gogu Tonca.

 In the 1995–96 Divizia A season, he moved to the oldest Romanian city, Constanța where he signed a one-year contract with FC Farul Constanta and made a few appearances in the 1995 UEFA Intertoto Cup though his side were eliminated by SC Heerenveen in the Round of 16.

 The following season, he returned to CS Jiul Petroșani, where he helped his side to get promoted to the 1996–97 Divizia A. In Romania, he also played for lower league sides like AFC Rocar București, FC Universitatea Cluj, Foresta Fălticeni and FC Onesti before moving abroad to China where he played for two years with Yunnan Hongta F.C. and Wuhan Hongjinlong.
 He also had spells in Saudi Arabia with Al-Shoalah before finishing his career in Spain with C.E.
 Esporles.